US STOCKS-Wall St jumps as banks lead indexes to new highs

 Gains were broad, but growth sectors outperformed their peers with bank stocks leading the way.
 Bank of America, up 2.8 percent at $13.34, was the Dow’s biggest percentage gainer, while Citigroup Inc rose 2.4 percent to $50.09.

-Wall Street has rallied without a significant correction since the start of the year, pushing major indexes to all-time records and pushing the S&P 500 up almost 16 percent for 2013 so far.
+Wall Street has rallied without a significant correction since the start of the year, pushing major indexes to all-time records and sending the S&P 500 up almost 16 percent for 2013 so far.

 The ascent has been driven in large part by the Federal Reserve’s easy monetary policy, designed to stimulate the economy, though investors’ focus has turned to when the Fed may start to rein in its bond-purchase program.